 By now you probably know the benefits of foam rolling for workout recovery.
-But did you know that foam rolling can also help to get rid of cellulite?
-This concept comes as a revolution to many, and if you’re one of the millions of people – mainly women – who have cellulite, it can drastically change your life.
+But did you know that using a foam roller can also help to get rid of cellulite?
+This concept comes as a revolution to many, and if you’re one of the millions of people who have cellulite, simply using a foam roller can drastically change your life.

 What is cellulite?

 The term cellulite was first used in the early 1920s and didn’t come into popular usage in the US until the ’60s.

 According to an article in the Journal of the European Academy of

 Dermatology and Venereology, cellulite (or Gynoid lipodystrophy) is skin dimpling and nodularity in the pelvic regions – specifically the butt, lower legs, and abdomen.
 It is common in 80-90% of adult women around the world.
 Although it is difficult to pinpoint the exact cause of cellulite, doctors say that they include changes in metabolism, physiology, diet and exercise habits, hormonal factors, genetic factors, and other causes.